- Side Effects

 - Moderate Interactions of Hepatitis B Vaccine include:

 - Mild Interactions of Hepatitis B Vaccine include:

 This information does not contain all possible interactions or adverse effects.
 Therefore, before using this product, tell your doctor or pharmacist of all the products you use.
 Keep a list of all your medications with you, and share this information with your doctor and pharmacist.
 Check with your health care professional or doctor for additional medical advice, or if you have health questions, concerns, or for more information about this medicine.

 What Are Warnings and Precautions for Hepatitis B Vaccine?

-This medication contains hepatitis b vaccine.
-Do not take Engerix B or Recombivax HB if you are allergic to hepatitis b vaccine or any ingredients contained in this drug.
+This medication contains the hepatitis b vaccine.
+Do not take Engerix B or Recombivax HB if you are allergic to the hepatitis b vaccine or any ingredients contained in this drug.

 Keep out of reach of children.
 In case of overdose, get medical help or contact a Poison Control Center immediately.